thehelp/cluster/README.md

 });
 ```

 A top-level domain will be created both for master and worker processes.
-If you don't provide a `master` callback, an instance of the `Master` class will be created for your master process to manage your worker processes.
+If you don't provide a `master` callback, an instance of the `Master` class will be automatically created for your master process to manage your worker processes.
+A separate log file will be set up for each process.

 ## Advanced